 We actually explore historic and contemporary handmade papers.
 And you'd be surprised at something the size of a period at the end of a sentence, the beauty that is in there.
 Seeing things that a lot of people have never seen.

 Dr. Biology: And that's where you are actually more than a scientist.
 I think you are an explorer.

 Norm: Oh, absolutely.
 The thrill of the hunt is actually mostly in the field when we do our collecting trips.
-So, most of my field work, for example, has been done in the south temperate parts of the world, the very far south in Chili and Argentina and South America, in New Zealand and New Caledonia and Australia in the Pacific parts of the world.
+So, most of my fieldwork, for example, has been done in the south temperate parts of the world, the very far south in Chile and Argentina and South America, in New Zealand and New Caledonia, and Australia in the Pacific parts of the world.

 Those are the parts of the world which are most poorly known for spiders, so they are the most fun to go to.

 Dr. Biology: And you mentioned yet another thing that is very important.
 I love to travel and it seems like a lot of our biologist guests love to travel.
 If you are the type of person that likes to travel, maybe science is the place for you.